 Please check the junk or spam folder of your email and if it is not there, please email email@example.com so we can confirm the entry has been submitted successfully.

 We will also send you a copy of the Project Statement which confirms all the details.

 It is best to enter as soon as possible.

-All entries must be submitted online.
-Only entries that are submitted in full and online through our website will be accepted by Friday 03 May 2019, 5pm EST.
+All entries must be submitted online here.
+Only entries that are submitted in full and online through our website will be accepted by Thursday 09 April 2020, 5pm EST.